02 Dec 6 Bathing Tips For Seniors and Caregivers

 With these challenges also come health hazards and lurking dangers.
 As many as 70 percent of the falls that occur within the home happen right in the bathroom.
 As a result, it is critical to consider ways to minimize health hazards while also making the intimate and personal experience of bathing as comfortable as possible for those receiving assistance and care.

-Below you will find the 6 tips to a safer and more pleasant experience.
+Below you will find the 6 tips to a safer and more pleasant senior bathing experience experience.

 Caregiving can present many challenges, but remember that some things take time.
 Bathing your loved one can be one of the more difficult activities of daily living to coordinate and carry out.
 Try to enjoy the time you spend together and, with practice, the process will become easier and can hopefully be a time for reflection and connection with your loved one.
 For those that need a little extra assistance, Chosen Family Home Care can be a partner in assisting you and your loved one with the care needed to ensure independent living at home.